OWASP/www-project-kubernetes-top-ten/2022/en/src/K07-network-segmentation.md

 ***Native Controls (Multi-Cluster)***: One way to truly enforce network isolation within Kubernetes is to utilize separate clusters when appropriate.
 This adds complexity when working with tightly coupled microservices but is a viable option when separating different tenants based on risk.

 ***Native Controls (NetworkPolicies):*** Network policies are built into Kubernetes itself and behave like firewall rules.
 They control how pods communicate.
 Without network policies, any pod can talk to any other pod.
-Network Policies should be defined such to limit pod communication to only defined assets while denying everything that isn’t explicitly configured.
+Network Policies should be defined as to limit pod communication to only defined assets while denying everything that isn’t explicitly configured.
 Below is an example of a  network policy prevents backend egress between pods running the “default” namespace:

 ```yaml
 apiVersion: networking.k8s.io/v1